cxw620/rust-polyglot/src/traits.md

 It follows from the ownership model that a method defined `fn foo(self,...)` consumes its argument (unless it's `Copy`) so that it can no longer be used.
-This can used to good effect in [typestate](https://github.com/rustype/typestate-rs)-like APIs.
+This can be used to good effect in [typestate](https://github.com/rustype/typestate-rs)-like APIs.